Optimal Computation in Anonymous Dynamic Networks: Terminating Algorithm for Networks with Leaders

 When the criterion in \cref{xl:crit} applies to a node $v$, we say that $v$ has been \emph{counted}.
 So, counted nodes are nodes that have been assigned a guess, which was then confirmed to be the correct conditional anonymity.

-\myskip \mypar{Cuts and isles.} Fix a view $\mathcal{V}$ of a history tree $\mathcal H$.
+\mypar{Cuts and isles.} Fix a vista $\mathcal{V}$ of a history tree $\mathcal H$.
 A set of nodes $C$ in $\mathcal{V}$ is said to be a \emph{cut} for a node $v\notin C$ of $\mathcal{V}$ if two conditions hold: (i)~for every leaf $v'$ of $\mathcal{V}$ that lies in the subtree hanging from $v$, the black path from $v$ to $v'$ contains a node of $C$, and (ii)~no proper subset of $C$ satisfies condition~(i).
-A cut for the root $r$ whose nodes are all counted is said to be a \emph{counting cut}.
+A cut for the root $r$ whose nodes are all counted is said to be a \emph{counting cut} (see \cref{fig:cuts}).

-Let $s$ be a counted node in $\mathcal{V}$, and let $F$ be a cut for $v$ whose nodes are all counted.
+Let $s$ be a counted node in $\mathcal{V}$, and let $F$ be a cut for $s$ whose nodes are all counted.
 Then, the set of nodes spanned by the black paths from $s$ to the nodes of $F$ is called \emph{isle}; $s$ is the \emph{root} of the isle, while each node in $F$ is a \emph{leaf} of the isle.
 The nodes in an isle other than the root and the leaves are called \emph{internal}.
 An isle is said to be \emph{trivial} if it has no internal nodes.

-If $s$ is an isle's root and $F$ is its set of leaves, we have $a(s)\geq \sum_{v\in F} a(v)$, because $s$ may have some descendants in the history tree $\mathcal H$ that do not appear in the view $\mathcal{V}$.
-This is equivalent to $a'(s)\geq \sum_{v\in F} a'(v)$.
-If equality holds, then the isle is said to be \emph{complete}; in this case, we can easily compute the conditional anonymities of all the internal nodes by adding them up starting from the nodes in $F$ and working our way up to $s$.
+If $s$ is an isle's root and $F$ is its set of leaves, we have $a(s)\geq \sum_{v\in F} a(v)$, which is equivalent to $a'(s)\geq \sum_{v\in F} a'(v)$.
+Note that equality does not necessarily hold, because $s$ may have some descendants in the history tree $\mathcal H$ that do not appear in the vista $\mathcal{V}$.
+If equality holds, then the isle is said to be \emph{complete}.
+In this case, given the conditional anonymities of $s$ and of all nodes in $F$, we can easily compute the conditional anonymities of all the internal nodes by adding them up starting from the nodes in $F$ and working our way up to $s$.